Funny: The Nostalgia Chick 2011 Episodes

 - On the subject of Cinderella 2: Dreams Come True:

-Cinderella: And why do they have to keep the castle so dark?
+Cinderella: And why do they have to keep the palace so dark?
 And that awful dance, and those boring colours that all look the same.

 Chick: "And why do we have to eat these fine royal delicacies?
-I wanna eat Oreos!
-And why do we have to wear shoes?
-I want to dance on the table!"
+I'd rather eat Oreos!
+And why do we have to wear shoes, anyway?
+Why can't we just dance on the table?"

 - Also, mocking Anastasia's story